rsmmr/hilti/doc/binpac/bro/index.rst

           parameter for the corresponding Bro event.

-        - ``$is_orig`` turns into a boolean value indicating whether BinPAC++ is parsing the originator or responder side of the connection.
+        - ``$is_orig`` turns into a boolean value indicating whether Spicy is parsing the originator or responder side of the connection.

         - ``$file`` references the current file in case of defining a